 LABIAPLASTY

-At The Swan Clinic, we offer a range of procedures related to vaginal restoration.
-Our all-female team of experienced professionals is committed to providing respectful and confidential care throughout your treatment.
-We understand that this can be a sensitive area, and we prioritize your comfort and privacy at every stage.
+At The Swan Clinic, our all-female team of experienced professionals is committed to providing respectful and confidential care throughout your treatment.
+We understand that this can be a sensitive area, and we prioritise your comfort and privacy at every stage.

 Any photographs taken during your care are securely stored and will only be used with your explicit consent, ensuring your confidentiality is maintained at all times.

-Welcome to our informational guide on labiaplasty, a surgical procedure that involves modifying the labia to address both appearance and functional concerns.
-We recognize that each patient has individual needs and considerations.
+Labiaplasty is a surgical procedure that involves modifying the labia to address both appearance and functional concerns.
+We recognise that each patient has individual needs and considerations.
 To accommodate this, we offer a range of labiaplasty techniques tailored to different situations.
 Below is an overview of the types of labiaplasty procedures performed at our practice.

 LABIA MINORA REDUCTION